 - How Can I Help My Heirs Avoid Probate?
 The preparation of a comprehensive plan by a competent and experienced Westland probate lawyer can reduce or eliminate the need for your heirs to go to Probate Court after your death.
 Most often a trust is used to avoid probate, however, there exist several other documents and tools that may allow your heirs to avoid Probate Court.

 - What If Probate Court Cannot Be Avoided?
 In many situations, probate court is necessary to protect your loved ones.
 When working to protect your estate and preserve the dignity of your heirs, it is wise to work with a skilled law firm.

 The Canton/Westland probate attorneys at Clos, Russell & Wirth, P.C., are experienced and efficient in guiding clients through the many intricacies of estate planning and the Probate Court process and in helping clients who wish to be proactive in avoiding probate court.

 Contact Our Michigan Probate Court Law Firm

 If you have questions regarding the probate process in Michigan, contact the office of Clos, Russell & Wirth, P.C. or call 877-354-0660 to schedule a free initial consultation.
-We offer evening and weekend appointments based on the needs of our clients.
 We accept all major credit cards as payment for services.